Minor Tyranny: Transfer of power

 After the capture of Tehran, the constitutionalists and the Russian government reached an agreement allowing the Persian Cossack Brigade to function as it did previously and the Russian government recognized the constitutionalist government as legitimate.

 A grand assembly, consisting of the nobility, clergy, bureaucrats, merchants and constitutionalists formed and removed Mohammad Ali Shah from the position of monarch, putting his infant child Ahmad Mirza in his place.
-Considering the age of the new Shah, the head of the Qajar family Azod al-Molk was appointed as regent.
+Considering the age of the new Shah, the head of the Qajar family Azod ol-Molk was appointed as regent.
 Mohammad Vali Khan Tonekaboni was appointed as prime minister and minister of war, Ali-Qoli Khan Bakhtiari was appointed as minister of interior and Yeprem Khan was declared the head of the Tehran law enforcement.

 A court was formed in Tehran, putting up trials against the royalist leaders which sentenced people like Sheikh Fazlullah Nouri, Mir Hashem Tabrizi and Mafakher ol-Molk to death.